13 Charming Quebec Villages in the Eastern Townships

-The best part of the Eastern Townships in Quebec are Les Coeurs Villageois.
-Coeurs in French means heart, and these 13 charming villages definitely have that!
-In fact, they are 13 villages that are some of the most beautiful places in Quebec to visit.
-They are the hidden gems of Eastern Townships!
+Curious to know which Quebec village to visit in the Eastern Townships?
+The best part of the Eastern Townships in Quebec is Les Coeurs Villageois.
+Coeurs in French means heart, and these 13 designated villages have that!

 Table of Contents

-Is the Eastern Townships worth visiting?
+Is the Eastern Townships Worth Visiting?

 The Eastern Townships, or in French Cantons de l’est, is full of farmland, softly rolling hills, crystal-clear lakes and mountains.
 It’s a nature lovers’ paradise- perfect for outdoor and sports enthusiasts.

-How does a Quebec village become a Les Coeurs Villageois
+How Does a Quebec Village Become a Les Coeurs Villageois

 To earn the special title of Les Coeurs Villageois the Quebec village is deemed to be incredibly welcoming to visitors.
 And, each one does just that!